KenKundert/dump/README.rst

 This removes any unneeded files Duplicity created files in the remote repository.
-This is not normally necessary, however it can be helpful if a previous session terminate abnormally.
+This is not normally necessary, however it can be helpful if a previous session terminated abnormally.

 If you also give a date, any backup sets that only contain files that are older than the given date are deleted::